 Starting in Auckland, the Buzzy Bee winds its way down the North Island, cruises down the West Coast of the South Island then finishes up in Queenstown.

 Being a one-way pass it can be done in a minimum 16 days in the summer which is great if you want to see a lot, but don’t have a lot of time.

-Don’t let that stop you though – if you have got more time you can hop-on, hop-off along the way and like all our New Zealand bus passes you’ve got 12 months to complete your trip.
+Don’t let that stop you, though – if you have more time, you can hop on, hop off along the way and like all our New Zealand bus passes, you’ve got 12 months to complete your trip.

 Departing Auckland we head south-east to the pristine beaches of the Coromandel and the world-famous Cathedral Cove (included).
 Here you have the option to kayak around this stunning coastline (optional activity) as well as the opportunity to visit Hot Water Beach (included); a unique surf beach where if you catch the tide right, you can dig a hole in the sand to create your own personal spa pool.

 Leaving the gorgeous Coromandel behind we’ll venture into the enchanting Karangahake Gorge nestled among the Kaimai Ranges, for a hike (included) amongst the walkways and old mining tunnels.
 If that isn’t enough fun for one day, then never fear, next we’ll be heading over to Waitomo ('wai' meaning water, 'tomo' meaning hole) for a magical tour of the world-famous glow-worm caves.
 For those feeling a little more adventurous, you will have the opportunity to experience a Black Water Rafting trip.